Last updated:

 Prevention

 Rigorous sun (UV) protection is necessary beginning as soon as the diagnosis is suspected to prevent continued DNA damage and disease progression.
 Individuals with XP should avoid exposing the skin and eyes to ultraviolet (UV) radiation.
-This can be done by wearing protective clothing such as hats, hoods with UV blocking face shields, long sleeves, pants, and gloves.
-High sun-protective factor (SPF) sunscreens, UV-blocking glasses with side-shields, and long hair can also provide protection.
+This can be done by wearing protective clothing such as hats, hoods with UV blocking face shields, long sleeves, pants and gloves.
+High sun-protective factor (SPF) sunscreens, UV-blocking glasses with side-shields and long hair can also provide protection.

 Vitamin D is an essential vitamin, which helps maintain healthy bones.
 Vitamin D is manufactured by the interaction of UV with the skin.
-Since people with XP avoid UV, oral dietary supplements may be taken as needed to avoid complications of inadequate vitamin D levels.
+Since people with XP avoid UV, oral dietary supplements may be taken to avoid complications of inadequate vitamin D levels.

-Dermatologic Care
+Skin Care

 Treatment of Skin Cancers

 Small, premalignant skin lesions, (e.g., actinic keratosis) can be treated by freezing with liquid nitrogen.
 For larger areas of damaged skin, topical creams such as 5-fluorouracil or imiquimod may be applied.
 Surgical procedures such as dermatome shaving and dermabrasion have been used for larger areas of skin.
 Small skin cancers on the trunk and extremities can be treated with electrodessication and curettage, or surgical excision.
 Deeply invasive skin cancers or skin cancers on the face and areas that require tissue-sparing techniques can be treated with Mohs micrographic surgery.
 In severe cases, large portions of skin may be re-grafted (or replaced) with sun-protected skin.
-X-ray therapy can be used to treat inoperable or larger neoplasms or as adjuvant therapy to surgery.
-Multiple basal cell carcinomas can be treated with oral vismodegib, a sonic hedgehog pathway inhibitor.
-Recently, new chemotherapy agents called checkpoint inhibitors have been used to treat large skin tumors and metastatic cancers.
-They have been successful in treating the tumors; however serious side effects can be seen.
-The oral retinoids isotretinoin or acitretin can be used to prevent new skin neoplasms, but have many side effects including liver toxicity, elevated levels of cholesterol, calcification of the ligaments and tendons, and premature closure of the growing bone shafts.
-These retinoid drugs are known to cause birth defects and are contraindicated in pregnant women or women who are trying to become pregnant.

 Treatment of XP Eye Abnormalities